Skip to main content

 Introducing the Connic Marketplace

-The Connic Marketplace is the new home for agent templates, connectors, and knowledge ingest sources.
+The Connic Marketplace is the new home for agent templates, connectors, and retrieval sources.
 One catalog, one publisher model, one CLI install.

 What is the Connic Marketplace?